All users must read and understand the information below before visiting UWA Farm Ridgefield.

 - Machinery should only be used after the necessary operating procedures have been explained and the operator has clearly proven competency with that particular machine to the Farm Manager.

-- All tools must be returned in a clean and undamaged state
+- All tools must be returned at the end of each working day in a clean and undamaged state.

 - If you borrow tools and equipment from the shed, they must be returned at night in their appropriate places.

 Damaged equipment/machinery/toolsIf a machine/equipment malfunctions whilst in use:

 - Turn it off

 - Make it safe (i.e. apply the handbrake, tag the steering wheel or other visible area with a FAULTY TAG)

 - Report the malfunction to the Farm Manager and appropriate measures will be taken to repair it.

 - The responsibility for maintenance of allocated areas rests with the USER.
 The Farm Manager may ask users of poorly maintained areas to clean them up

 - The user is responsible for the clean up of their allocated area at the conclusion of their trial.
 This means the removal of pegs, string etc